 How to grow?

 TripAdvisor will undoubtedly try to grow its transaction revenues.
-But that might morph them into a booking website and risk losing their identity of being a trusted adviser.
-The adviser business is less lucrative as it is too early in the human action process (intention generation) when the big revenues are in the booking decision (intention harvesting).
+But that might morph them into a booking website and risk losing their identity of being a trusted adviser (the well-known principal-agent problem).
+The adviser business is less lucrative as it is too early in the decision/action process (intention generation) when the big revenues are in the booking decision (intention harvesting).

-TripAdvisor (TRIP) would lose significant economic benefits by morphing into another booking site.
+TripAdvisor would lose significant economic benefits (to the users) by morphing into another booking site.
 They would start ranking lower in the organic search results on Google and other general search engines.
 This is a significant source of free traffic to TRIP pages.
 They may become a smaller version of Booking.com and thus start an uphill battle.
-The answer to the right course will be found through lots of experimentation.

-Booking.com is wholly owned by the Priceline Group.
-They are a different kettle of fish with a market cap is around $99b (as at early August 2017) and annual revenues of ~$11b, some 10x larger than Tripadvisor.
+Booking.com is a different kettle of fish with a market cap is around $96b (Nov 2021 and $73b in July 2022) and annual revenues of ~$11b, some 10x larger than Tripadvisor.

 - Advertising and other revenues = 6.6%.